Jorineg/ibhelm-dashboard/QUICK_START.md

 - Make sure your Supabase database has data in `tasks` or `m_messages` tables
 - Check browser console for errors

-### Google login not working
+### Magic link not arriving
+- Check your spam/junk folder
-- Verify Google OAuth is enabled in Supabase
+- Verify Email provider is enabled in Supabase
-- Check redirect URL is correct: `http://localhost:5173`
+- Make sure you created the user in Supabase dashboard first
+- See [TROUBLESHOOTING_AUTH.md](./TROUBLESHOOTING_AUTH.md) for detailed help

 ## What's Next?